luloxi/PunkSociety/README.md

 - ✅ **Page for interacting with the marketplace** buy and sell functions (Reference: [Simple Marketplace w/ Royalties)](https://app.buidlguidl.com/build/UxFNxy5XIMzz9mHKUxy5))
 - ✅ **Payment in native gas token** and USDC token
-- **Display auction info and interactions**
-- **Add individual NFT pages** with more info about the NFT, if it's on sale, and the artist and bigger images
-- **Add a page for the collector** with their NFTs and info about them
-- **Add a page for the artist** with their NFTs and info about them
-- **Add a page for starting a collection** with the same fields as the Simple Mint page, but with a mint button that pays the gas costs and deploys the contract

 ## Phase 2

-- **Add a way for artists (and collectors) to register their info (ideally with a signature)**

 ### Simple Mint

-- **Display NFT being built as a preview** before minting (display the NFT and the metadata)
 - **Allow setting max tokenId and price**
 - **Determine which Royalty standard to implement**, and start implementing it (References: [ERC-2981](https://eips.ethereum.org/EIPS/eip-2981) | [ERC-4910](https://eips.ethereum.org/EIPS/eip-4910) | [ERC-721C compared to ERC-2981 and ERC-4910](https://blog.xp.network/the-battle-for-nft-royalties-meet-the-erc-2981-erc-4920-and-erc-721c-b71d6ba28acf)
 - **First minter gets a share of the royalties** of all the NFTs minted in that collection
 - **Periodically airdrop dividends** in USDC for creators (and first minters if appliable) (may not even be necessary if royalties pay redirect funds to the creators directly)
-- **System to validate artists and collectors (and maybe enable them to Simple Mint and be able to disable them to prevent spam)**

 ### Marketplace

 - **Display Simple Minted NFTs in the marketplace**
+- **Display auction info and interactions**
 - **Mixed pay** that allows paying in USDC or native gas token for the same amount of USD, and/or maybe crosschain payments with USDC CCTP or Chainlink CCIP (integrate Chainlink Price Feeds with AggregatorV3Interface) (Reference: [Easy2Pay](https://github.com/luloxi/Easy2Pay))
 - **Batch buying NFTs**, to reduce gas fees and the amount of transactions a user needs to make

+### Social

+- **Add individual NFT pages** with more info about the NFT, if it's on sale, and the artist and bigger images
+- **Add a page for the collector** with their NFTs and info about them
+- **Add a page for the artist** with their NFTs and info about them
+- **Add a way for artists (and collectors) to register their info (ideally with a signature)**
+- **System to validate artists and collectors (and maybe enable them to Simple Mint and be able to disable them to prevent spam)**

 ## Phase 3

+### Social

 - **Artist NFT (limited edition)**: Holders of artists NFTs get access to backstage, events, a free drink on live events, etc
 - **Token gated content**: Holders of song NFTs get access to special content for holders
+- Introduce **web2 social features** like creating profiles, following artists, liking NFTs, and commenting on NFTs
+- **Feature for creating collections** of NFTs and displaying them in a gallery

 ### Music player

 - **Music player as a PWA** that allows controlling the music from the notifications center on mobile devices (Reference: [React Player](https://www.npmjs.com/package/react-player))
 - **Tip for artists**: Enable or require tipping with tokens, and if you don’t have $ to pay, you can watch an ad as payment (i.e: for every 6 songs, 1 ad that gets distributed among the 6 artists reproduced for free).

-### Social

-- Introduce **web2 social features** like creating profiles, following artists, liking NFTs, and commenting on NFTs
-- **Feature for creating collections** of NFTs and displaying them in a gallery

 ## Phase 4

-- **Guided Onboarding**: Make an interactive way to step-by-step user onboarding flow, and/or video material explaining the use of the platform, especially for artists or collectors who may be unfamiliar with blockchain or Web3 concepts.
-- **Educational Content**: Tutorials or content to explain Web3 concepts, NFT minting, and royalties can improve user adoption.

 ### Marketplace